 Material: Poachers killed the elephant – the elephant was killed

 Mental: Rangers noticed the vultures. – The vultures were noticed.

 Verbal: The marksmen told the poacher to freeze. – The poacher was told to freeze.

 Some early critical linguists tend to posit a direct and automatic connection between surface linguistic form and underlying ideological meaning.
-Passivisation and nominalisation however, have no intrinsic meaning; an utterance which contains a passive or nominalised structure only has a meaning-in-context, as constructed by each hearer or reader.
+Passivisation and nominalisation, however, have no intrinsic meaning; an utterance that contains a passive or nominalised structure only has a meaning-in-context, as constructed by each hearer or reader.
 Meaning is always the result of a particular reader’s inferential processing.

 |S :||The boy ate the apple.|

 |DS :||The boy + past + eat + the apple|